broadinstitute/gatk/scripts/variantstore/docs/aou/AOU_DELIVERABLES.md

    - The `vds_path` path input to this workflow represents the output path for the VDS.
 VDSes should be written under the AoU delivery bucket `gs://prod-drc-broad/`.
 Ask Lee for the exact path to use for the VDS in `#dsp-variants`.
    - This workflow does not use the Terra Data Entity Model to run, so be sure to select the `Run workflow with inputs defined by file paths` workflow submission option.
    - Once a VDS has been created the Variants team will also generate callset statistics using `GvsCallsetStatistics` as described below.
 The Variants team then forwards both the path to the VDS and the output callset statistics TSV to Lee to quality check the VDS.
-1. `GvsPrepareRangesCallset` workflow
+1. `GvsCallsetStatistics` workflow
+    - You will need to run `GvsPrepareRangesCallset` workflow first, if it has not been run already
        - This workflow transforms the data in the vet tables into a schema optimized for callset stats creation and for calculating sensitivity and precision.
-    - The `only_output_vet_tables` input should be set to "true" (the default value is `false`).
+       - The `only_output_vet_tables` input should be set to `true` (the default value is `false`).
        - See [naming conventions doc](https://docs.google.com/document/d/1pNtuv7uDoiOFPbwe4zx5sAGH7MyxwKqXkyrpNmBxeow) for guidance on what to use for `extract_table_prefix` or cohort prefix, which you will need to keep track of for the callset stats.
        - This workflow does not use the Terra Data Entity Model to run, so be sure to select the `Run workflow with inputs defined by file paths` workflow submission option.
-1. `GvsCallsetStatistics` workflow
     - You will need to have the "BigQuery Data Viewer" role for your @pmi-ops proxy group on the `spec-ops-aou:gvs_public_reference_data.gnomad_v3_sites` table
     - This workflow needs to be run with the `extract_table_prefix` input from `GvsPrepareRangesCallset` step.
     - This workflow needs to be run with the `filter_set_name` input from `GvsCreateFilterSet` step.